 No. Options is a self-funded social enterprise that operates without the need for government funding.
 That said, we do frequently receive additional funding from various levels of government, including the City of Toronto and Canada Mortgage and Housing Corporation.
-When added to the down payment assistance offered through the Ready Program, this additional funding helps deepen affordability for our purchasers.
+When added to the down payment assistance offered through the Options Ready Program, this additional funding helps deepen affordability for our purchasers.

-We are not motivated by profit but rather a mission-based goal to help more people become homeowners.
+We are not motivated by profit, but rather a mission-based goal to help more people become homeowners.
 We take what would normally be a developer’s profit and commit those funds to shared equity down payments, which are managed by our partner, Home Ownership Alternatives.

-We have been working with Deltera, part of the Tridel Group of Companies since 2001.
+We have been working with Deltera, part of the Tridel Group of Companies, since 2001.
 As a result, we offer exceptional quality buildings and customer service as well as an excellent selection of standard suite finishes and upgrades.

 No. We build condominiums for people who are looking for a place to call home.
 We strongly discourage investors as our mission is to help people to become homeowners.
 Upon purchase, you will need to sign an affidavit stating that you will occupy the unit.
 If you receive down payment assistance through the Options Ready Program, you will be required to repay it if you choose to rent out your suite.

-Currently, Options is focussed in the GTA.
+Currently, Options is focused in the GTA.
 We are selling The Humber in Weston Village and have a community in pre-development at Markham Rd. and Dunelm St. in Scarborough.
 Sign up for our newsletter to receive updates as new condominiums launch!

 There are no required scheduled payments on the shared equity mortgage; repayment is made when you decide to sell your suite and move out.
 Repayment is based on our shared appreciation model.
 This means that if the value of your suite has increased by 15% at the time you sell, then the value of the shared equity mortgage also increases by 15%.